What is policy?

 Specific development procedures for Level 2 and Level 3 documents are as follows:

 b.
 A "justification statement" explaining the need for an order is prepared at the earliest opportunity, and sent from the appropriate associate director through the Chief, Office of Policy, to the Director, who decides whether the order should be prepared.
-Before sending the justification statement to the Director, the Chief usually sends it to the National Leadership Council.
+Before sending the justification statement to the Director, the Chief usually sends it to the NLC.
 Any comments from the NLC are attached for the Director's consideration.
-Some justification statements may also be reviewed by the Assistant Secretary FWP.
+The Assistant Secretary, Fish, Wildlife and Parks may also review some justification statements.

 c.
 The project leader decides whether to begin the process by doing a Level 2 or Level 3 document.
 In most cases it will be better to start with the Level 3 document because it is more comprehensive and you will be less likely to overlook a policy or required procedure that will need to be covered by the Director's Order.
 Also, a review and comment period on a Level 3 document eliminates the need for review and comment on a related Directorís Order if it is already covered in the Level 3 document.